 What are the arguments against gay marriage?
 They include the following:

 1. Gay marriage’ is contrary to the fundamental meaning of marriage

 It is obvious that marriage is related to procreation.
 Had human beings been creatures who reproduced asexually and had self-sufficient children there would have been no need for marriage.
 Marriage meets the human concern for the future of the race and so for the welfare of children.
 This concern includes the desire for the best context for the bringing up of children: a stable, committed family.

 It is the nature of things that individual human beings are incomplete as far as reproduction is concerned.
 Male and female bodies are clearly complementary and reproduction is achieved in the context of a couple becoming one organically in sexual intercourse.
 This completeness is only possible with two sexually complementary individuals – male and female.
 It is a beautiful context for the conception of new life.
 No other sexual relationship can achieve this – only the union of a man and a woman.

 This is the “givenness” of marriage which has been recognised by society and by all religions through the millennia.
 Neither the state nor the church can change what marriage is because of ill thought out concerns for homosexual equality.
-Homosexual relationships can never be marriage because they are incapable of procreation.
-If our government approves what it calls gay marriage we can only conclude that it isn’t marriage.
+Homosexual relationships may be called “marriage” but they can never actually be marriage because they are incapable of procreation in themselves.

 2. Children need a father and a mother

 This is an obvious implication from the fact that children are born to heterosexual parents.
 It is the nature of things that children are born into a heterosexual family.
 Of course, there are many single parent families where the parent does an excellent job but most people would think that is not the ideal situation.
 We need not deny that same sex couples might also make a good job of rearing children.
 But children need the input of both close, loving male and a female role models.
 That is the nature of things.
 That is how children are best brought up and best learn from their parents.